fugue/circleci-fugue-iac/README.md

 # circleci-fugue-iac

-Example of using Fugue to check infrastructure as code in CI/CD with CircleCI
+This repository contains example code demonstrating how to use Fugue to check infrastructure as code in CI/CD, using CircleCI.
+See the accompanying [blog post](https://www.fugue.co/blog) for more information.